jguadagno/jguadagno.github.io/_posts/2020-04-12-build-sign-and-deploy-nuget-packages-with-azure-pipelines.md

 ![Build and Sign - Create Pipeline Wizard - Configure](/assets/images/posts/build-sign-pipeline-configure.png){: .align-center}

-If you chose, 'Show more', you will get some templates for common projects like .NET applications, web application, Android applications, and more.
+If you chose, 'Show more', you will get some templates for common projects like .NET applications, web applications, Android applications, and more.

 Click 'Starter pipeline' since we are going to build it from scratch.
 This will bring use to the pipeline editor to review it.